Guidelines for Making a Complaint to the City

 - Give the address where the nuisance is located and list specifically what is wrong.
 The City needs specific complaints.

-- Don't exaggerate.
+- Do not exaggerate.
 Be accurate and factual.

 - Give the City time to act.
-Housing code violations, for example, may take from ten days to several months to correct.
+Housing code violations, for example, may take from 10 days to several months to correct.
 Call again after a reasonable time to find out what is happening.

 - Keep a record of your call.

 Return to Resident Handbook